Empty Nesting during COVID-19

 - Take care of physical health.
 It’s time to start taking care of yourself again.
 Cook healthy meals, exercise, and get plenty of sleep at night.

 If you and your spouse are going through this together, support one another.
-Maybe it’s time to start planning trips and vacations for a post pandemic world.
+Maybe it’s time to start planning trips and vacations again.
 Get into a new routine together.
 This is the time to begin a new hobby, work out or cook together.

 Above everything, remember that you’ve done a good job.
-Your child was ready to fly the nest anyway, pandemic or not.
-Facing an empty nest during a pandemic might be unplanned and unwanted, but you, your spouse, and your student have all got this.
+Your child was ready to fly the nest anyway, even in today’s world.
+Facing an empty nest during these last couple of years might have been unplanned or unwanted, but you, your spouse, and your child can all do this.